-B. Persons involved in a district-authorized convention, showing, demonstration, lecture or firearm safety course authorized by the superintendent or designee;
+- Persons involved in an authorized convention, showing, demonstration, lecture or firearm safety course authorized by the superintendent or designee;

-- Persons competing in district-authorized firearm or air gun competitions authorized by the superintendent or designee; and
+- Persons competing in firearm or air gun competitions authorized by the superintendent or designee; and

-- Any federal, state or local law enforcement officer.
+- Any federal, state, or local law enforcement officer.

-B. Persons conducting legitimate business at the school and in lawful possession of a firearm or dangerous weapon if the weapon is secured within an attended vehicle, is unloaded and secured in a vehicle, or is concealed from view in a locked, unattended vehicle.
-Pursuant to RCW 9.41.050, no one may lawfully possess a loaded handgun in a vehicle unless the person has a valid concealed pistol permit.
+- Persons conducting legitimate business at the school and in lawful possession of a firearm or dangerous weapon if the weapon is secured within an attended vehicle, is unloaded, and secured in a vehicle, or is concealed from view in a locked, unattended vehicle.
+Under RCW 9.41.050, no one may lawfully possess a loaded handgun in a vehicle unless the person has a valid concealed pistol permit.

 Persons may bring dangerous weapons, other than firearms, onto school premises if the weapons are lawfully within the person’s possession and are to be used in a school-authorized activity or class such as a martial arts class.